 So what is Earthing?

-Earthing, in the simplest terms, is being in physical connection with the earth; barefoot in the grass, laying on the beach or swimming in a lake or the ocean, for example.
-It’s been all the rage lately as people have come to recognize the amazing health benefits of connecting to the ground.
+Earthing, in the simplest terms, is being in physical connect with the earth; barefoot in the grass, laying on the beach or swimming in a lake or the ocean, for example.
+It’s been all the rage lately as people have come to recognize the amazing health benefits of connect with the earth.

-When your body is in direct physical contact with the ground, like walking on the earth barefoot, free electrons, which are abundant on the planet, transfer into your body.
+When your body is in direct physical connect with the earth, like walking on the earth barefoot, free electrons, which are abundant on the planet, transfer into your body.
 These free electrons are some of the most potent antioxidants known to man.

 So why is this a thing?